BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 - Talk to her next time (Ren +2)
 - You need some work...
 (Neutral)

-Then, enter the battle room.
+Enter the battle room.

 **Relationship Point Choices**:
 - I'm pumped.
 (Erin +2, Damien +2)
 - I'm excited, I guess...
 (Erin +1)
 - Eh...
 (Erin -1, Damien -2)

-Enter the rental battle with Venam.
+You'll be temporarily given a new team including Manectric, Swampert, and Walrein.

+!battle(["Venam",:LEADER_VENAM3,2])

 The strategy that worked for me was: Switch Manectric for Walrein, Waterfall on Houndoom turn 1.
 Then turn 2 was Blizzard with Walrein and Waterfall on Dugtrio, turn 3 was mega + discharge, waterfall on Dugtrio, then turn 4 was discharge + high horsepower to finish off Kingler.

 ### Day 11: Aelita's Return